linuxsimba/linuxsimba.github.io/_source/_posts/2017-10-08-vagrant-junos.md

 packer build fix_junos_dhcp.json

 ```
-A window should appear showing the console of the VM and the console commands executed the fix the issue.
-After the fixed VM is built, add the fixed Vagrant Box into your vagrant box repository.
-Then convert the OVF to a QCOW2 so it can work with vagrant-libvirt.
-Use the vagrant-mutate plugin to achieve this.
+After Packer builds a fixed Vagrant Box with an updated Virtualbox OVF, proceed to convert the Box into a vagrant-libvirt compatible box using [vagrant-mutate](https://github.com/sciurus/vagrant-mutate)

 ```
 vagrant plugin install vagrant-mutate